OpenNebula/docs/source/administration/users_and_groups/manage_users.rst

     DEPARTMENT=IT
     EMAIL=user@company.com

-These attributes can be later used in the :ref:`Virtual Machine Contextualization <template#context_section>`.
+These attributes can be later used in the :ref:`Virtual Machine Contextualization <template_context>`.
 For example, using contextualization the user's public ssh key can be automatically installed in the VM:

 .. code::